Mendukusaiiiii/Mendukusaiiiii/README.md

 ## About Me
-- I like lemons
+- I like lemons 🍋
-- I create games (crappy ones)
+- I create games.
 - I also do art! :D